layilin/SP23-33852/_texts/sc-page004.md

 [4]()

-- Their sylvan law convey: O may I join
+- Their sylvan lore convey: O may I join
 - This choral band, and from their precepts learn \[15]
 - To deck my theme, which though to song unknown,
-- Is most momentous to my country’s weal!
+- Is most momentous to my Country’s weal!

 - So shall my numbers win the Public ear;
 - And not displease Aurelius; him to whom,